yamin-shihab/study-notes/grade-8/social.md

 ## Chapter 2

 + Marco Polo and his family were known for travelling along the Silk Road.
 Marco also told stories of his journeys.
-+ The Silk Road was the major series of trading routes that connected civilizations from the Mediterranean in the West to the Pacific Ocean in the East.
++ The Silk Road was the major series of trading routes that connected civilizations from the Mediterranean in the west to the Pacific Ocean in the East.
 It was helpful for the trade of items, foods, and goods.
     + It was also important because it allowed for the sharing of ideas, knowledge, stories, and experiences.
 The Renaissance was hugely impacted by it.
 + The crusades were a series of holy wars fought between Christian and Muslim forces aiming to gain control of sacred religious sites in Palestine important in the three Abrahamic religions.
     + They were mainly initiated by the Church in response to Turks taking over the land.